express-in-code-game/excode-design/docs/design.md

 But be able to create arbitrary mixed competetions: say, a tournamnet where a,b,c templates are used with certain conditions.
 This configuration of a tournamnet should be gittable, so it could be reused later.
 This way, tournament tamplates can be freely created and re-used via a git repo (sub)url.

+The solution space (section, plane) obviously has some state and maybe apis.
+Players' prgrams can infer needed data.
+For example, there can be a constantly changing field of a kind.
+So programs may read the state of the field and use that information.
+Or it can be positions.
+Or anything else that is that template/space specific.
+A droid may have an automated nav system that constantly reads changin properties of the space enviroment and adjusts droids position.
+Point is, the reosurce space has data, where elements/phenomena may have apis.
+The solution space may have data (again, elements may have apis), api and state.